 - Response times of page, browser, and network

-- Processing time taken by a server request and query
+- Processing time is taken by a server request and query

 - The number of acceptable concurrent users